mario-slowinski/zabbix/README.md

 zabbix
 ======

-Ansible role to configure Zabbix Agent.
+Ansible role to configure Zabbix Agent with UserParameters.

 Requirements
 ------------